Borlaff/Elbow/README.md

    nsimul_break (Default=1000): The number of simulations that will be used for the Bootstrapping + Monte Carlo fit.
                                 A reasonable number would be at least 10^4 simulations.

+ OUTPUTS:
+ The output will be a numeric named vector with the following parameters:

+names(results)<-c("median_muoi","muoi_up","muoi_down","median_muoo","muoo_up","muoo_down","median_hi","hi_up","hi_down","median_ho","ho_up","ho_down","p_muo","p_ho","median_rbrk","rbrk_up","rbrk_down","median_mubrk","mubrk_up","mubrk_down")

+median_muoi: Median central surface brightness (\muoi) for the inner profile. muoi_up / muoi_down: 1sigma confidence interval for the central surface brightness (\muoi) for the inner profile.

+median_muoo: Median central surface brightness (\muoo) for the outer profile. muoo_up / muoo_down: 1sigma confidence interval for the central surface brightness (\muoo) for the outer profile.

+median_hi: Median scale-length (\hi) for the inner profile. hi_up / hi_down: 1sigma confidence interval for the scale-length (\hi) for the inner profile.

+median_ho: Median scale-length (\ho) for the outer profile. ho_up / ho_down: 1sigma confidence interval for the scale-length (\ho) for the outer profile.

+p_muo: Likelihood that the central surface brightness of the inner and outer profiles are coming from the same parent distribution (i.e, if p_muo < 0.05, you have >95% likelihood that the break is real.
+A Type-I, pure exponential profile will return p_muo >> 0.05).
+p_ho: Likelihood that the scale-lenghts of the inner and outer profiles are coming from the same parent distribution.

+median_rbrk: Median break radius for the profile. rbrk_up / rbrk_down: 1sigma confidence interval for the break radius for the profile.

+median_mubrk: Median surface brightness at the break radius for the profile. mubrk_up / mubrk_down: 1sigma confidence interval for the surface brightness at the break radius for the profile.

  :Author: